 The building consists of four conical forms that emerge from the landscape while the solid base becomes a part of it.
 The conical forms house greenhouses and make a visual reference to the paper mill smokes stacks adjacent to the site.
 Planting areas are integrated with the viewing mounds for views across the river.

 Jury Comments: This one hit it right.
 It’s equally a building that disappears and stands out.
 It provides opportunities for nighttime and winter views overlooking the river.
 Many people would come away satisfied that they’d had an interesting interaction with the building without having to enter it.

 The Seed Forestry Institute aims to connect with the voyager pathway and create more meaningful connections between Rue Laurier and the park below.
 Interior greenhouse and research pods, surrounded by public circulation, allow for an educational exhibit for users who can pass through the building without disturbing internal functions.

-Jury Comments: This one stood out for the quality of presentation.
-There is a strong effort put into drawing and illustrating the building.
-He made the building disappear.
-It becomes a transparent building.
-It looks different from different views.
-It’s not just a big glass box.
+Jury Comments: This project stood out for the quality of its presentation.
+There is a strong effort put into illustrating the building.
+The student has made the structure disappear.
+It becomes a transparent building, but it’s not just a big glass box.

 Winner: Shaheer Saad

 Given a rich site with history and national landmarks such as Parliament Hill, this project aims to celebrate the site’s national profile rather than compete with it.
 The visitor is taken through a series of low, dark, narrow, and dramatic spaces in preparation for the arrival at the main space, the greenhouse.